Washedglad/home-ad-lab/docs/03-pfsense-setup.md

    - Don't interrupt installation process
    - Wait for "Installation complete" message before rebooting
    - Ensure ISO is unmounted after installation to boot from disk

+## Network Adapter Management

+### Lab Isolation

+For complete lab isolation from your host network:

+**pfSense:**
+- Disable the NAT adapter (Network Adapter 1) by unchecking "Connected" in VMware
+- This isolates the lab network from your host
+- Lab VMs can still communicate with each other via VMnet2

+**Kali Linux or Other Tools:**
+- If using Kali Linux for lab activities, configure it to use VMnet2 (lab network)
+- Disable any NAT adapters to keep it isolated
+- This ensures all traffic stays within the lab environment

+### Restoring Internet Access

+When you need internet access for activities like TryHackMe, CTF challenges, or updates:

+**pfSense:**
+1. Shut down pfSense VM
+2. In VMware: **Settings > Network Adapter** (Adapter 1)
+3. Check **"Connected"** for the NAT adapter
+4. Power on pfSense
+5. WAN interface will automatically get internet via NAT

+**Kali Linux:**
+1. Shut down Kali VM
+2. In VMware: **Settings > Network Adapter**
+3. Change from **Custom (VMnet2)** to **NAT**
+4. Or add a second adapter set to **NAT** (keep VMnet2 for lab access)
+5. Power on Kali
+6. Configure network settings for internet access

+**Note:** You can have both adapters active - one for lab (VMnet2) and one for internet (NAT).
+This allows you to access both the lab and internet simultaneously.

 ## Next Steps